mq-cah/ANZPHN/_pages/network.md

 **Kerry Raymond**<br />
 : **Contact** kerry(dot)raymond(at)gmail(dot)com

+**Dr Alexandra Roginski, Research Fellow**<br />
+: Dr Alexandra Roginski is a research fellow with the Alfred Deakin Institute for Citizenship and Globalisation.
+Her work spans the history of science, anthropology and heritage studies, and she completed her PhD through the ANU in 2018 with a thesis examining the history of popular phrenology in Australia and Aotearoa New Zealand.
+She is the author of The Hanged Man and the Body Thief: Finding Lives in a Museum Mystery (Monash University Publishing, 2015), a book examining the lives of a young Aboriginal man whose remains ended up as part of the collection of Museum Victoria and the Scottish phrenologist who collected him.
+With a former career in journalism, publishing and communications, Alex is passionate about public scholarship.
+She has contributed to publications including The Age and the Australian Book Review, written and presented a podcast segment for My Marvellous Melbourne, appeared on ABC radio, and delivered public lectures at the National Portrait Gallery and Museum Victoria.
+: **Contact** alexandra(dot)roginski(at)deakin(dot)edu(dot)au

 **Emma Russell, Historian**<br />
 : **Contact** erussell(at)historyatwork(dot)com(dot)au

+**Dr Karen Schamberger, Curator**<br />
+: Dr Karen Schamberger is a curator and historian of mixed Austrian and Chinese Malaysian descent living on the unceded lands of the Ngunnawal and Ngambri people.
+She is currently working with the [Lambing Flat Folk Museum](https://lambingflatmuseum.webs.com/) to develop a display about the goldfields and is now in an exhibitions curator role at the [National Library of Australia](https://www.nla.gov.au/).
+She has previously worked at the National Museum of Australia, [Immigration Museum](https://museumsvictoria.com.au/immigrationmuseum/) and Deakin University.
+She is Vice President of the [Dragon Tails Association](https://www.dragontails.org.au/) which organises biennial Australasian conferences on Chinese diaspora history & heritage, a founding member and administrator of the [Australian Migration History Network](https://amigrationhn.wordpress.com/) and an Exhibition Reviews editor of Australian Historical Studies.
+Her PhD, *Identity, Belonging and Cultural Diversity in Australian Museums* (2016) explored the ways that objects mediate relations between people of different cultural backgrounds in Australian society and museums.
+She is interested in Australia's migration history, material culture and cross-cultural relations.
+: **Contact** karen(dot)schamberger(at)gmail(dot)com

 **Mary Sheehan, Professional Historian**<br />
 : **Contact** mary(at)livinghistories(dot)net(dot)au

 **Professor Lucy Taksa**<br />
 : **Contact** lucy(dot)taksa(at)mq(dot)edu(dot)au

+**Diana Thorp**<br />
+: **diana(dot)thorp(at)bigpond(dot)com**

 ### U-Z
 **Dr Cheryl Ware**<br />